NaraNiaz/school.-website/README.md

-       <P> and also Allah is the only person to fear since you need to fearless and be strong and masculatinity is important and also don't be a mysognyst
-        and Anti-mysogynist is supported by matrix agents! also with that if you ain't respecting your parents you will get punishement and consenquences from the matrix so remember If you are a child,teenager adult centerenturian any type you can change your life 180 degrees to the better! </P>
+        and also Allah is the only person to fear since you need to fearless and be strong and masculatinity is important and also don't be a mysognyst and Anti-mysogynist is supported by matrix agents! also with that if you ain't respecting your parents you will get punishement and consenquences from the matrix so remember If you are a child,teenager adult centerenturian any type you can change your life 180 degrees to the better!
-     </b></p></center>

 <hr color="Blue">
 <h2>write these two equations</h2>
 <h3> first equation: pythogryan theorm</h3>